norcams/iaas/docs/development/vagrant/dataporten.rst

   https://dashboard.himlar.local:5000/v3/auth/OS-FEDERATION/websso/oidc/redirect

-Also make sure `dashboard.himlar.local` and `access.himlar.local` is your vagrant hosts :file:`/etc/hosts`
+Also make sure `dashboard.himlar.local` and `access.himlar.local` are in :file:`/etc/hosts` on the machine you are running your browser.

 Then copy `Client ID` and `Client Secret` from `Oauth details` to::

   hieradata/secrets/nodes/vagrant-access-01.secrets.yaml
   hieradata/secrets/nodes/vagrant-master-01.secrets.yaml

+Reference hieradata/secrets/nodes on the other locations for exact content.

 To setup `master` to allow Dataporten login in `horizon` run this provision script once on the master as root::